 The elements of a Shabbat morning (Shacharit) service differ somewhat from those of a Friday evening service, but the two have much in common.

-Typically, the 7th (final) honoree also reads or chants the weekly Haftarah portion (the reading from the books of the Prophets that corresponds to the weekly Torah portion) and offers the blessings before and after the Haftarah reading.
+Typically, the final (3rd or 7th) honoree also reads or chants the weekly Haftarah portion (the reading from the books of the Prophets that corresponds to the weekly Torah portion) and offers the blessings before and after the Haftarah reading.